 At the Sanctions Hearing, the student facing charges will have the opportunity to present any mitigating evidence or testimony relevant to the HCHP's decision.
+The student may decline to appear at the hearing and provide mitigating evidence in writing.
 The Sanctions Hearing shall not be a venue for the student facing charges to appeal the findings of the Investigation Report or the Conduct Hearing.

-The HCHP may impose any sanctions that the panel deems appropriate to the Honor Code Violation.
+The HCHP may impose any sanctions that the panel deems appropriate under the circumstances.
 The following is a non-exhaustive list of potential sanctions which may be imposed: